geopython/GeoHealthCheck/docker/README.md

 for more info.
 GHC Webapp and Runner are in this case deployed as separate processes (Docker containers).

-*Note that the `docker-compose` YAML files below are meant as examples to be adapted to your* *local deployment situation.*
+*Note that the `docker compose` YAML files below are meant as examples to be adapted to your* *local deployment situation.*

 ### Using sqlite DB (default)